JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### `signedArchiveFile`
 {#signPlugin-signedArchiveFile}

-Output, signed ZIP archive file.
+Specifies the signed ZIP archive output file.
-Refers to `out` CLI option.
+Corresponds to the `out` CLI option.

 Predefined with the name of the ZIP archive file with `-signed` name suffix attached.
 The output file is placed next to the input [`archiveFile`](#signPlugin-archiveFile).